judithsanchez/to-do-list-logic/README.md

 # 📝 To-Do List 📝

-A To-Do is an entity that, in our case, needs to have a title, description, and status.
-And, since we care about knowing which one we already completed, we need a way to change its status.
+👻 A To-Do is an entity that, in our case, needs to have a title, description, and status.

+✅ And, since we care about knowing which one we already completed, we need a way to change its status.

 What about a To-Do List?

 A To-Do List is a list of To-Dos!
-DUH!
+DUH! 🤦‍♂️

 And it needs a couple of things to function:

 First, To-Dos!

-And we should be able to see them to keep track of them.
+👀 And we should be able to see them to keep track of them.

 But what do you do with them apart from seeing them?

-You can add a new one.
+➕ You can add a new one.

-And you can remove them.
+➖ And you can remove them.

 Quite easy, right?

-Since we will be coding in JavaScript, we will use classes.
+Since we will be coding in JavaScript, we will use classes. 🧱

 Why classes?

-Because they are like molds we can reuse.
+🍪 Because they are like cookie-cutters we can reuse.

-We can have a To-Do List for work and another for personal stuff.
+We can have a To-Do List for work 🏢 and another for personal stuff. 🏠

 Do we need to create it from scratch every time we want a new list?